rstudio/shiny/_includes/tutorial/hello-shiny.md

 ![Hello Shiny Screenshot](screenshots/hello-shiny.png)

 The Hello Shiny example is a simple application that generates a random distribution with a configurable number of observations and then plots it.
-To run the example type:
+To run the example, type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;01_hello&quot;)